• Skip to main content

 • 📖 Recipe

-This no spread sugar cookie recipe is my go-to for decorated cutout cookies.
+This is the only cut-out sugar cookie recipe I use for decorated cutout cookies.
 The cookies are thick, soft, flavorful, and delicious plain (dunked in coffee) or with a glaze of icing.

-It's an easy sugar cookie recipe with simple ingredients I always have on hand and the cookies keep their shape beautifully no matter which cookie cutter I use.
+It's an easy sugar cookie recipe with simple ingredients I always have on hand, and the cookies hold their shape beautifully, no matter which cookie cutter I use.

 stacks of no spread cut out cookies on white parchment paper.